Sam Brinton: Luggage thefts

 In November 2022, Brinton was placed on leave by the Department of Energy after being charged with theft of luggage at an airport.
 On December 12, 2022, after a second similar charge for a July incident, a Department of Energy spokesperson confirmed that Brinton was no longer a DOE employee.
 Brinton was succeeded by acting deputy assistant secretary Kim Petry.

 A July 2022 incident resulted in a second arrest warrant, issued on December 8, 2022, for grand larceny after investigators matched Brinton to security camera footage of the theft at Harry Reid International Airport in Las Vegas.
 The case had been closed for lack of an identifiable suspect until news broke about Brinton's Minneapolis arrest.
 In April 2023, Brinton pleaded no contest to stealing the Las Vegas luggage, was sentenced to pay $3,670.74 in restitution for the stolen luggage and clothes, and was given a suspended jail term of 180 days.

 Also in 2022, Brinton was charged with felony theft after allegedly stealing a woman's suitcase from a Minneapolis–Saint Paul International Airport baggage carousel on September 16.
 If they had been convicted, these charges could have carried a five-year sentence.
 On February 15, 2023, Brinton appeared in court in Hennepin County, Minnesota, and was released without bail.
 In April 2023, they entered an adult diversion program that required them to undergo a mental health evaluation, return stolen property, and do community service.

 In February 2023, the Tanzanian fashion designer Asya Khamsin said she had recognized her custom-designed clothing, lost in a March 2018 airline luggage disappearance at Ronald Reagan Washington National Airport in Washington, D.C., being worn by Brinton in photos.
 She filed a police report in Houston after seeing the photos, and on May 17, 2023, Brinton's home was searched and Brinton was arrested by the Metropolitan Washington Airports Authority; the expected charge was grand larceny.

 The National Review reported in July 2024 that Brinton pled guilty to misdemeanor petit larceny in Virginia as part of a plea deal, resulting in no jail time.
 A civil case filed by Khamsin in Maryland was settled after Brinton paid her compensation and wrote an apology letter which Khamsin considered "quite personal, sensitive, sincere, and heartfelt".

 Personal life

-Brinton is bisexual and uses singular they pronouns.
-According to a 2017 Washington Blade local events article, Brinton resided in Washington, D.C., was a singer in the Gay Men's Chorus of Washington, D.C., and was engaged to Kevin Rieck.
-The two were married in 2019.
+Brinton is bisexual and uses they/them pronouns.
+According to a 2017 Washington Blade local events article, Brinton resided in Washington, D.C., was a singer in the Gay Men's Chorus of Washington, D.C., and married Kevin Rieck in 2019.